fadden/CiderPress2/DiskArc/FS/RDOS-notes.md

 The disk catalog lives on track 1.
 On 13-sector disks it occupies sectors 0 through 10, with sector 11 holding Applesoft "chain" code, and sector 12 holding the code that actually performs the disk catalog.
-On 16-sector disks the additional code is stored on track 0, so all of track 1 is available for file entries.
+On 16-sector disks the operating system, catalog, and chain code are all on track 0, so all of track 1 is available to the disk directory.

 Each entry is 32 bytes:
 ```